OpenQKD: Testbed for quantum key distribution

 The latest advances in machine learning and data analytics offer great potential for gaining new insights from medical data.
 However, data privacy is of paramount concern.
 Anonymisation via the removal of personal information is not an option, since medical records carry information that may allow the identification of the owner much more easily and securely than the name or the birth date.
 One possibility being studied is to encrypt sensitive information in such a way that makes data analytics possible without decryption.
 This is called homomorphic encryption.
 It is important to find an encryption strategy that is secure, while also ensuring it is possible to apply a large family of analytic algorithms to the data.
 While such encryption algorithms do exist, they require high-quality random numbers and they tend to be very demanding in terms of computing resources.
 Thus, this is a promising field of investigation for the utilisation of quantum computing.

-The aims of the project are multiple: to transfer anonymized medical records protected by Quantum Keys, to develop a quantum homomorphic encryption (QHE) algorithm to apply on it and to analyse the data with QHE-friendly analysis tools (techniques based on machine-learning or deep-learning).
+The aims of the project are multiple: to transfer anonymised medical records protected by Quantum Keys, to develop a quantum homomorphic encryption (QHE) algorithm to apply on it and to analyse the data with QHE-friendly analysis tools (techniques based on machine learning or deep learning).
 The main project consists of four different parts, each realised in collaboration with different partners, both European and Korean: ID Quantique, Innosuisse (the Swiss Innovation Agency), Korea Institute of Science and Technology Information (KISTI), and the Seoul National University Bundang Hospital (SNUBH).